SirHades696/DataScience_Pokemons/README.md

 # DataScience_Pokemons
- Data science and Analytics with pandas
+ Data science and Analytics with pandas and request libraries